Imagine your company switches to a new supplier for a plastic component in your device.

 As the new models roll out, the customer complaints roll in — it seems this model is much more prone to failure than the previous one was.

-TGA not only evaluates how polymers and an array of other materials perform under extreme temperatures but also provides information about the materials used to construct a product, including the base polymer(s), additives and fillers.
-In the case of the cracking component, we might discover that the new supplier is using more filler or less plasticizers than the previous supplier, either of which could cause this type of failure.
+TGA not only evaluates how polymers and an array of other materials perform under extreme temperatures but also provides information about the materials used to construct a product, including the base polymer(s), additives, and fillers.
+In the case of the cracking component, we might discover that the new supplier is using more filler or fewer plasticizers than the previous supplier, either of which could cause this type of failure.

 Read on to learn the basics about TGA testing and how it can help with product manufacturing and quality control.

 Thermogravimetric Analysis (TGA) is a material analysis technique in which the sample weight of a material is evaluated as a function of temperature or time while the sample is heated in a controlled environment.
 As the components of the material volatilize over time, the temperature and mass loss are recorded.

 The Types of TGA Testing

 While all types of TGA identify how substances respond to heat, the difference is in how heat is applied.